-- 1. Figures are based on adoption MIS/AMS open/closed records with start date after Dec 31, 2010 with close dates between April 1, 2015 and June 30, 2016 or still open on March 31, 2016. - 2.
-N=39 of 64 records are included in this time calculation.
-Includes all 37 records rated Achieved on ACM 3, plus 2 records rated Not Achieved on ACM 3 because the AEP had been completed after the Home Study component was completed. - 3.
-No completion dates for 25 records due to: no certificate confirming completion of AEP in file (4), or with a second adoption the AEP was not reviewed/training status upgraded (9), or AEP still in progress (2), or application to adopt terminated by MCFD before AEP completed (2), or withdrawn before AEP completed (8). - 4.
-Three AH records had completion dates for the AEP prior to the opening of the AH record because the applicant(s) had either completed the AEP prior to submitting an adoption application (2) or had previously completed the AEP under another adoption application (1).
+1. Figures are based on adoption MIS/AMS open/closed records with start date after Dec 31, 2010 (N=110) with close dates between April 1, 2015 and June 30, 2016 or still open on March 31, 2016.

+2. N=65 of 110 records are included in this time calculation.
+Includes the 65 records rated Achieved on ACM 3.
+3. No completion dates for 45 records due to: second adoption and the AEP not being upgraded (9), no certificate confirming completion (14), adoption terminated by MCFD before AEP (6), withdrawn before AEP (13), or AEP still in progress (3).

+4. There were 4 records where the AEP was completed prior to the opening of the AH record and there appeared to be a delay.

-Figure 2: Time from Opening of AH Record to the Completion and Approval of the Structured Family Assessment (SFA), SDA 42 North Central
+Figure 2: Time from Opening of AH Record to the Completion and Approval of the Structured Family Assessment (SFA), SDA 32 North Vancouver Island

-- 1. N=32 of 64 records are included in this time calculation.
-Includes all 25 records rated Achieved on ACM 4, plus 7 records rated Not Achieved on ACM 4 because the SFA was not completed within the 4-month timeframe. - 2.
-No approval dates for 32 records due to: no written SFA in file (1), or SFA was incomplete (7), or application to adopt was terminated by MCFD before SFA completed (3), or withdrawn before SFA completed (9), or written SFA not started & AEP not yet completed (2), or written SFA still in progress (10). - 3.
-One AH record had a completion date for the SFA within a month of opening the AH record because the applicant(s) had recently completed the SFA under another adoption application.
+1. N=58 of 110 records are included in the time calculation.
+Includes the 45 records rated Achieved on ACM 4, plus 13 records rated Not Achieved on ACM 4 because the SFA was not completed within the 4-month timeframe.

+2. No approval dates for 52 records due to: no written SFA in file (1), SFA was incomplete (1), application to adopt was terminated by MCFD before SFA completed (10), withdrawn before SFA completed (16), written SFA not started & AEP not yet completed (5), or written SFA still in progress (19).

+3. One AH record had a completion date for the SFA prior to the opening the AH record because the applicant(s) had completed the SFA under another adoption application.

-Figure 3: Time from Opening of AH Record to Completion of the Summary Recording, SDA 42 North Central
+Figure 3: Time from Opening of AH Record to Completion of the Summary Recording, SDA 32 North Vancouver Island

-- 1. N=15 of 64 records are included in this time calculation.
-Includes the 3 records rated Achieved on ACM 14, plus 12 records rated Not Achieved on ACM 14 because a PCC was not also completed upon the expiration of the adoption placement. - 2.
-No completion dates for 49 records due to: no summary recording in file (3), or 6-month placement period not yet expired (11), or a child has not yet been proposed to the prospective adoptive parent(s) (18), or application to adopt was terminated by MCFD (5) or withdrawn (9), or child not yet placed with prospective adoptive parent(s) (3). - 3.
-Summary recordings are completed at the conclusion of the adoption placement and is required documentation before a Court package can be prepared and submitted.
+1. N=26 of 110 records are included in this time calculation.
+Includes all 24 records rated Achieved on ACM 14, plus 2 records rated Not Achieved on ACM 14 because the summary recording and PCC was not completed upon the expiration of the adoption placement.

+2. No completion dates for 84 records due to: no summary recording in file (1), or 6-month placement period had not yet expired (12), a child has not yet been proposed to the prospective adoptive parent(s) (32), application to adopt was terminated by MCFD (11), was withdrawn (21), child not yet placed with prospective adoptive parent(s) (3), or placement disruption occurred (4).

+3. A Summary Recording is completed at the conclusion of the adoption placement and is required documentation before a Court package can be prepared and submitted.